Serve remote:path over DLNA

 The cache has 4 different modes selected by

 The higher the cache mode the more compatible rclone becomes at the

 cost of using disk space.

-Note that files are written back to the remote only when they are closed so if rclone is quit or dies with open files then these won’t get written back to the remote.
-However they will still be in the on disk cache.
+Note that files are written back to the remote only when they are closed and if they haven't been accessed for --vfs-write-back second.
+If rclone is quit or dies with files that haven't been uploaded, these will be uploaded next time rclone is run with the same flags.

-In this mode the cache will read directly from the remote and write directly to the remote without caching anything on disk.
+In this mode (the default) the cache will read directly from the remote and write directly to the remote without caching anything on disk.